If you're looking for sweet, savory, and spicy flavors, this easy Thai Basil Beef is a quick meal that satisfies.

 - 1 ½ cups Thai basil leaves (picked off the stem)

 - Whisk together the soy sauce, oyster sauce, fish sauce, chili paste, and brown sugar in a small bowl.

 - Heat the vegetable oil in a wok or a large skillet over high heat.
-Add the garlic and cook until the garlic starts to brown, about 30 seconds.
+Add the garlic and chilies, if using, and cook until the garlic starts to brown, about 30 seconds.